-The Help to Buy scheme offers first time buyers deposit boosting 'equity loan' of up to 20% (40% in London) of the value of a new build home.
+The scheme offers first time buyers a deposit boosting 'equity loan' of up to 20% of the value of a new build home.
 To be eligible for the scheme a borrower will need at least a 5% deposit of their own cash.

-There will be no repayments for five years after taking out the loan, but after that time it need to be repaid in full or reasonably charges will apply.
+There will be no repayments for five years after taking out the loan, but after that time it need to be repaid in full or interest charges will apply.

 It's worth noting that as an equity loan the amount that will need to be repaid is pegged to the value of your home, so if your home went up in value from £100,000 to £110,000 over five years, you'd need to repay £22,000 (20% of £110,000) instead of the initial loan of £20,000.

-For example, you can buy a 50% share in the home, which will obviously cost you less than owning 100%, meaning you would only need half the deposit amount.
+For example, you can buy a 50% share in the home, meaning you would only need half the deposit amount.
 The remaining 50% share will be owned by the local authority who you pay rent to.

 You will usually only be able to borrow around four times your household income, though different lenders will apply different multipliers to your income, so this isn't a rule.